Lanrayy/tip-calculator-app/README-template.md

 Day 1:

 I learnt how to change input element's placeholder text colour.
-Changing the placeholder colour is not standardised so you will have to specify specific styles for individual web browsers i.e.
+Changing the placeholder colour is not standardised across web browsers so you will have to specify specific styles for individual web browsers i.e.

 ```css
 input::placeholder {